How do you know if a child needs extra help?

 How will I know how my child is doing?

-Our children with additional needs will have an IEP which is an individualised plan with outcomes that are agreed with parents, teachers and TA’s.
-There are parents’ evenings in the Autumn and Spring terms and reports are written in the Summer term.
+Our children with additional needs will have a pupil passport which identifies individual teaching and learning needs.
+This will be reviewed at termly Assess, Plan, Do and Review meetings.
+There are also parents’ evenings in the Autumn and Spring terms and reports are written in the Summer term.
 In addition to this, children with complex needs or in receipt of an Education, Health and Care Plan will have an Annual Review meeting to inform and plan for next steps.

 What support will there be for my child’s overall wellbeing?

 In addition to support received for academic subjects, there is a range of pastoral support available.
 We have a dedicated pastoral support worker Sue Marshall who runs sessions to help children express their feelings and manage their emotions.
-We have weekly Forest school, Learn to Move and Sensory room sessions.
-We also have a Parent and Family Support Advisor (PFSA) who can work with children and families.
+We have weekly Learn to Move sessions and a nurture group that runs at lunchtimes.
+We are also able to make referrals to Parent and Family Support Advisor (PFSA) who can work with children and families if certain criteria are met.
 Specific support plans will be put into place for children experiencing difficulties with behaviour and those needing medical support or intimate care.

 What are the specialist services that the School can access?

-When a child has a specific need, we access county services such as Educational Psychology, Learning Support Services and Social, emotional and behavioural advisors (listed on the back page).
+When a child has a specific need, we access county services such as Educational Psychology and Learning Support Services.
 We also access advice for physical impairments and medical conditions, including hearing, school nursing team and vision support.
 We can access Speech and Language therapists, Physiotherapists and Occupational therapists via the NHS when needed.

 How accessible is the School environment?